AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 >[!TAB Horizontal Tabs Layout]

 The horizontal tabs layout is also known as Tabs on the top layout.
-The horizontal tabs layout arranges panels or sections side-by-side in a row, with the panel headings as the names for each section.
+The horizontal tabs layout arranges panels or sections side-by-side in a row.
 This layout is used for navigation menus, toolbars, or any content that should be presented in a linear manner across the width of the form or panel.

 ![Horizontal Layout](/help/forms/assets/horizontal-layout.gif){width="250" align="center"}